Winston Churchill: Retirement: 1955–1964

 Elizabeth II offered to create Churchill Duke of London, but he declined because of the objections of Randolph, who would have inherited the title.
 Although publicly supportive, Churchill was privately scathing about Eden's handling of the Suez Crisis and Clementine believed that many of his visits to the US in the following years were attempts to repair Anglo-American relations.

-Churchill remained an MP until he stood down at the 1964 general election.
 By the time of the 1959 general election, he seldom attended the House of Commons.
-Despite the Conservative landslide in 1959, his own majority fell by more than 1,000.
-He spent most of his retirement at Chartwell or at his London home in Hyde Park Gate, and became a habitué of high society at La Pausa on the French Riviera.
+He stood down at the 1964 general election.
+He spent most of his retirement at Chartwell or at his London home in Hyde Park Gate, and became an habitué of high society at La Pausa on the French Riviera.

-In June 1962, aged 87, Churchill had a fall in Monte Carlo and broke his hip.
-He was flown home to a London hospital where he remained for 3 weeks.
+In June 1962, aged 87, Churchill broke his hip from falling in Monte Carlo.
+He was flown to a London hospital where he remained for three weeks.
 Jenkins says Churchill was never the same after this.
-In 1963, US President John F. Kennedy, acting under authorisation granted by an Act of Congress, proclaimed him an honorary citizen of the United States, but he was unable to attend the White House ceremony.
+In 1963, US President John F. Kennedy, under authorisation of an Act of Congress, proclaimed him an honorary citizen of the United States, but he was unable to attend the White House ceremony.
 There has been speculation he became very depressed in his final years, but this was emphatically denied by his secretary Anthony Montague Browne, who was with him for his last 10 years.
-Montague Browne wrote that he never heard Churchill refer to depression and certainly did not suffer from it.